teamradish/TRTwitchPlaysBot/Wiki/Custom-Commands.md

 ## Important things to note
 - Custom commands have access to the following global fields:
  - `ThisCmd` - The command instance being executed.
-From here you can access the `Level`, `Enabled` fields, and more of the command.
+From here you can access fields such as `Level`, `Enabled`, and more.
  - `CmdHandler` - The command handler that all commands have access to.
  - `DataContainer` - The data container instance all commands have access to.
 From here you can access the message handler, virtual controller manager, and more.
  - `RoutineHandler` - The bot routine handler.